 demanding and rewarding program.

-Approximately 25% of Policy Studies students are accepted into the honors program.
-The community service requirement of the honors program can be completed by some of the requirements and courses in Policy Studies.
+Approximately 25% of Policy Studies students are accepted into the Honors Program.
+The civic engagement requirement of the Honors Program can be completed by some of the requirements and courses in Policy Studies.
 Additionally, Policy Studies Teaching

-Professor Austin Zwick works personally with Policy Studies students to complete their honors thesis (also referred to as 'capstone').
+Professor Austin Zwick works personally with Policy Studies students to complete their honors thesis.

 >> Learn more about the Honors Program.